simongriggdotinfo

 Photo: Stuart Page

-In August 1977 we wandered down to Wellington.
 It was the Students Arts Festival and I’d cajoled the band onto the bill, via the Auckland Office.
 Bus trip, food, $200 and a place to stay was the promised deal, so around the 20th we found ourselves on bus to Wellington.
-Billy caused a fuss because he took some girl’s Moro bar.
-I don’t blame her, but it was a pointer to the way it was heading.

-But, no, there was no accommodation or payment scheduled, nor food.
-I stamped, swore and they promised $100 but were firm, you have to find your own beds and food.
+But - no - there was no accommodation or payment scheduled, nor food.
+I stamped, swore and they promised $100 but were firm: you have to find your own beds and food.

 Buster Stiggs